binhphan421/blog/content/etc/me.md

 Apologies in advance.
 I have found since coming back to this world, that I'm often moody when writing (potentially under the influence), and it will definitely show.
 Please bear with me as I try to show what I often am too scared to say.

+And do not worry about me.
+My expression here is not to give up; it is for me to find what it means to live.

 ---

 If you're interested in what I watch, play or listen to: